alaidi/ICOSEA/author.md

 - Only papers presented in the conference will be published in the proceeding

-- The official language of the conference is Persian.
-English papers will be indexed in IEEE Explore website.
+- The official language of the conference is English.

-- Papers should be submitted electronically through conference website.
+- Papers should be submitted electronically through edas.info website.